Palliative sedation: Sedation vs. euthanasia

-In palliative care the doses of sedatives are titrated (i.e., varied) to keep the individual comfortable without compromising respiration or hastening death.
-Death results from the underlying medical condition.
-For more information on the palliative care use of sedatives and the safe use of opioids see opioids.
+In palliative care, the doses of sedatives are titrated (i.e., varied) to keep the individual comfortable without compromising respiration or hastening death.
+Death typically results from the underlying medical condition.

-People (or their legal representatives) only have the right to refuse treatments in living wills; however, the demand of life saving treatments, or any treatments at all is controversial among states and heavily depends on each specific situation.
+People (or their legal representatives) only have the right to refuse treatments in living wills; however the demand of life saving treatments, or any treatments at all is controversial among states and heavily depends on each specific situation.
 However, once unconsciousness begins, as the person is no longer able to decide to stop the sedation or to request food or water, the clinical team can make decisions for the individual.
-A Living Will, made when competent, can, under UK law, give a directive that the person refuses 'Palliative Care' or 'Terminal Sedation', or 'any drug likely to suppress my respiration'.
+A living will made when competent, can, under UK law, give a directive that the person refuses "Palliative Care" or "Terminal Sedation", or "any drug likely to suppress my respiration."